2 Hours / 2 CEs

 • Intended Audience

-This training is designed for professionals at various stages of their careers who work with or support LGBTQIA+ populations.
-It is ideal for individuals in mental health, social services, education, healthcare, and advocacy roles.
-The program provides specialized knowledge and practical skills to enhance LGBTQIA+ affirmative practices, improve inclusivity, and strengthen advocacy efforts across diverse professional settings.
+This training is designed for professionals who work with or support LGBTQIA+ populations, providing specialized knowledge and practical skills to enhance affirmative practices, improve inclusivity, and strengthen advocacy efforts.
+It is ideal for individuals in mental health, social services, education, healthcare, and advocacy roles who are committed to supporting LGBTQIA+ communities.

 • Experience Level